-Standards Statements of effective practice Statements of highly effective practice Build professional networks with other school leaders The principal, the deputy principal and other leaders in the school engage in professional dialogue with their peers at various levels on an ongoing basis.
+Standards Statements of effective practice Statements of highly effective practice Those in leadership and management roles offer students opportunities to take leadership roles.
+Those in leadership and management roles support students in taking leadership roles by facilitating relevant training and providing opportunities to lead school initiatives.
+Those leading the SSE process recognise the need to listen to students and parents and are increasingly consulting with students about how they learn and getting feedback on the effectiveness of their learning.
+Those leading the SSE process meaningfully consult and engage with students and parents to review and improve learning, teaching and assessment practices .
+Build professional networks with other school leaders The principal, the deputy principal(s) and other leaders in the school engage in professional dialogue with their peers at various levels on an ongoing basis.
 They seek to apply what they learn to their practice.
-The principal, the deputy principal and other school leaders actively involve themselves in professional associations for school leaders and managers at all levels, up to and including international level.
+The principal, the deputy principal(s) and other school leaders actively involve themselves in professional associations for school leaders and managers at all levels, up to and including international level.
 They demonstrate learning from these associations in their practice.
-The principal, the deputy principal and other leaders in the school contribute to the professional learning community of their peers.
-The principal, the deputy principal and other leaders in the school support the professional learning of their peers, and contribute purposefully to the professional learning community.
+The principal, the deputy principal(s) and other leaders in the school contribute to the professional learning community of their peers.
+The principal, the deputy principal(s) and other leaders in the school support the professional learning of their peers, and contribute purposefully to the professional learning community.
 Those with leadership and management roles avail of the support of national bodies that support the development of effective leadership and management practices.
 Those with leadership and management roles engage purposefully with the national bodies that support the development of effective leadership and management practices.

-Appendix A: Framework to support schools in reflecting on policy and practice in accordance with the Anti-Bullying Procedures for Primary and Post-Primary Schools (2013)
+APPENDIX A: Framework to support schools in reflecting on policy and practice in accordance with the Anti-Bullying Procedures for Primary and Post-Primary Schools (2013)